dd9jn/rfc4880bis/rfc4880bis.md

 The cleartext signed message consists of:

-  - The cleartext header '-----BEGIN PGP SIGNED MESSAGE-----' on a single line,
+  - The cleartext header `-----BEGIN PGP SIGNED MESSAGE-----` on a single line,

   - One or more "Hash" Armor Headers,